The French health care system - La Sécurité Sociale

 the framework of the French health care system, patients are only

-billed for a very small proportion of the bill for their stay in
+billed for a very small proportion of the cost of their stay in

 hospital; the most significant charge that the patient must pay is an